 Its OK if you did not set that check box the last time you installed WriteLog.
 Just install it again, the check box appears again.
 Change it and click Next in the wizard and continue on through the installation process.
 Because the Windows Firewall silently discards connection requests that it does not allow, the error messages for incorrect settings appear only at the control site and only say that the remote could not connect.
 The messages give no hint that the connect process made it all the way across the internet to the remote machine, only to be rejected at the PC running WriteLog at the remote site.

-The port number you choose at the remote must, of course, be matched at the control site.
-For over-the-internet connections, this number must also be configured at the remote site internet router firewall.
-That firewall (or router) must be set up to pass this port number along with the next two higher numbers to the PC running WriteLog.
-The port protocol is TCP as opposed to UDP.
+The primary port protocol is TCP as opposed to UDP.
 (You only need care about the difference because your router firewall is going to show TCP separate from UDP.
 Its TCP that you’re needing to set for WriteLog.)
 The plus-one port number is used for the audio connection.
 If you want to run WriteLog Remote Control for RTTY, also set up the port number plus 2 to also be forwarded to the WriteLog remote PC.

-WriteLog version 12.34 and up can alternatively use UDP for remote audio.
+WriteLog version 12.34 and up can alternatively use UDP for remote audio, and version 12.51 and up can use UDP for Band Map waterfall data.
 There are certain technical advantages for UDP compared to TCP for streaming audio, but UDP and TCP are separate network administrator set ups.
-WriteLog uses the same port number setting for its UDP audio the port number it uses for TCP.
-That audio port number is, by default, 6556.
-So when you get out your home router instructions and work through the process of enabling its port forwarding for TCP port numbers 6555, 6556, and 6557 to your shack PC, look for the UDP equivalent.
-Also set the UDP port number 6556 to forward to the same PC and you’ll be ready for the UDP optimization.
-Again: WriteLog requires the designated TCP ports be open and will optionally also use UDP port 6556 if it discovers UDP packets will make it across as well.
+WriteLog uses the same port numbers for its UDP as it does for TCP, just set your router to forward both UDP and TCP for ports number 6555 and 6556.
+Again: WriteLog requires the designated TCP ports be open and will optionally also use UDP ports 6555 and 6556 if it discovers UDP packets will make it across as well.